Fiat Bravo (2007): History

 In Australia, the Fiat Bravo was sold as the Fiat Ritmo, since Mazda Australia owns rights to the "Bravo" name (as used on a commercial vehicle).
 It was introduced there in February 2008, however, it was discontinued the following year, due to slow sales, only 463 units were sold in total.
 The Bravo was also built in Brazil from 2010 to 2016, and was sold there and throughout South America (with the exception of Argentina, Chile and Colombia, who receive the Bravo from Italy).

 In January 2007, What Car? reported that Fiat was working on a station wagon version, speculated to be marketed as the Bravo MultiWagon.
 Despite being a production ready version of the Bravo, it was never marketed.
 Other sources also claimed that this was actually a facelifted of the second generation Fiat Croma, launched in October 2007.

 Brazilian version

 The Brazilian built Bravo went on sale in 2010 in Brazil.
-Its available with two engines and three trim levels (five trim levels since 2012), the Brazilian-built 1.8L 16V E.torQ (based on Tritec engine) fitted with a five speed manual transmission or Dualogic transmission and Italian built 1.4L engine with 152 PS (with Overboost option) and a six speed manual transmission.
+Its available with two engines and three trim levels (five trim levels since 2012), the Brazilian-built 1.8L 16V E.torQ (based on Tritec engine) fitted with a five speed manual transmission or Dualogic automated transmission and Italian built 1.4L engine with 152 PS (with Overboost option) and a six speed manual transmission.

 Trim levels are named as: Essence (1.8), Essence Wolverine Limited Edition (1.8), Sporting (1.8), Absolute (1.8) and T-Jet (1.4T).

 Brazilian production ceased in June 2016.